CrashCortez/Cohpi4/README.md

 ```
 Here is WarpShots [Reddit post](https://www.google.com/amp/s/amp.reddit.com/r/Cityofheroes/comments/bip4e2/new_linux_commandline_launcher_penguin_on_the/) I forked the working GitHub since v0.9.1 worked, and adjusted it for the box86/wine on the Twister OS.
 --
-We will use my fork since itts been adjusted for Twister OS.
+We will use my fork since it has been adjusted for Twister OS.
 ```
 git clone https://github.com/CrashCortez/penguinrocks
 ```